-- Access to health care facilities and grocery stores. - Locational scoring criteria for Low-income Housing Tax Credit (TCAC) Program funding. - Proximity to available infrastructure and utilities. - Sites that do not require environmental mitigation. - Presence of development streamlining processes, environmental exemptions, and other development incentives.
+- " Proximity to transit. - " Access to high performing schools and jobs. - " Access to amenities, such as parks and services. - " Access to health care facilities and grocery stores. - " Locational scoring criteria for Low-income Housing Tax Credit (TCAC) Program funding. - " Proximity to available infrastructure and utilities. - " Sites that do not require environmental mitigation. - " Presence of development streamlining processes, environmental exemptions, and other development incentives.

 One measurement tool to evaluate neighborhood amenities and resources is the Tax Credit Allocation Committee (TCAC) Opportunity Area Map.
 Each site in the inventory list is rated as either Low, Moderate, High or Highest Resource area utilizing the mapping tool (there are no "Low" resource areas in San Mateo).
 The Sites Inventory, which includes properties citywide, many of which are in high resource areas, appears to comply with these requirements as currently understood.
 Overall, the sites identified as suitable for lower income housing in San Mateo are located in moderate or high resource areas.
-The inventory currently does not project any new affordable housing to be developed in the Shoreview, North Central, and similar areas, which include higher concentration of lower-income households than other areas of the city.
+The inventory currently does not project any new affordable housing to be developed in the Shoreview, North Central, and similar areas, which include higher concentration of lower-income households than other areas of the City.
 Information about all of the AFFH requirements and how they have been addressed in the Sites Inventory is included in Appendix D. A map that shows the HCD/TCAC Opportunity Map overlaid with the Sites Inventory housing sites is provided as Figure 1.